mjuric/git-clone-completion/README.md

 Resolving deltas: 100% (116/116), done.
 ```

+Organizations are autocompleted from the list of directories found in
+`$PROJECTS/$service` (defaulting to `$HOME/projects/$service`), where
-Organizations are autocompleted from the list of directories found in `$PROJECTS/github.com` (defaulting to `$HOME/projects/github.com`).
-See `git-get` in this repository for a `git clone` equivalent that automatically organizes clones into `$PROJECTS/github.com/<org>/<repo>` (and, similar to [hub](https://github.com/github/hub), allows you type `git get mjuric/git-utils`).
+$service is 'github.com' or 'gitlab.com'.
+See `git-get` in this repository
+for a `git clone` equivalent that automatically organizes clones into
+`$PROJECTS/github.com/<org>/<repo>` (and, similar to
+[hub](https://github.com/github/hub), allows you type `git get
+mjuric/git-utils`).

-Other hosting services could be supported as well (gitlab, ssh-accessible servers).
-Open an issue if you're interested in taking a stab at it (I'd be happy to give you pointers).
+Other hosting services could be supported as well (bitbucket, ssh-accessible
+servers).
+Open an issue if you're interested in taking a stab at it (I'd be
+happy to give you pointers).
 PRs always welcome!